May 25, 2021

 A state of emergency has been declared across the province by the Ontario Government.
-A stay at home order is now in affect as of April 8 today as announced by the Ontario Government for the next 28 days, the third state of emergency since the pandemic started.
+A stay at home order is now in affect until June 2, 2021.
 That means only going out for essential trips such as groceries, health appointments and exercise.
 Retail shopping is also restricted once again to lower numbers of positive COVID-19 cases and the majority of designated non-essential retail is now limited to curbside pick up.
 Restricting access to shopping malls to curbside pick up and delivery has been implemented as well.
 Discount to Big Box stores and grocery stores have lower capacity limits and Big Box stores can only sell essential items.

 *****Vaccination Equity Transportation Update Details further down in the copy.
 Helping people with barriers to get to their appointment.